 - a.
 Practice unit has a written Disaster Preparedness Plan.
-Topics include: - Communicating with patients; patient flow and triage; patient, practice, and staff safety and security; infection control including disinfection and sanitization protocols; inventory and resupply of PPE. - ii.
+Topics include: - i.
+Communicating with patients; patient flow and triage; patient, practice, and staff safety and security; infection control including disinfection and sanitization protocols; inventory and resupply of PPE. - ii.
 Communicating with employees; stepwise approach to maintaining or re-opening the practice; employee pre-work self-screening; and patient pre-visit screening. - b.
 Practice unit has identified their Disaster Response Team and has outlined roles and responsibilities for all members of the team, including the physician and APP. - i.
-Disaster Response Team includes: Disaster Coordinator and Planning Team (one member from each area) - c.
-All practice team members, including the physician and APP have been trained and educated on the Disaster Preparedness Plan - d.
-Practice unit has written operational guidelines for conducting business remotely during a disaster - i.
-Practice unit has written guidelines in place to run the practice remotely - ii.
-Practice unit has written telehealth policy - iii.
-Practice unit has defined staff roles and responsibilities while conducting patient visits remotely - iv.
-Practice has created a "return to work" checklist in the event that the practice has been closed for any amount of time
+Disaster Response Team includes: Disaster Coordinator and Planning Team (one member from each area). - c.
+All practice team members, including the physician and APP have been trained and educated on the Disaster Preparedness Plan. - d.
+Practice unit has written operational guidelines for conducting business remotely during a disaster. - i.
+Practice unit has written guidelines in place to run the practice remotely. - ii.
+Practice unit has written virtual care visit policy. - iii.
+Practice unit has defined staff roles and responsibilities while conducting patient visits remotely. - iv.
+Practice has created a "return to work" checklist in the event that the practice has been closed for any amount of time.

-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation No otes for Site Visits Practice unit has a written Disaster Preparedness Plan. • Practice unit can show roles of team members and roles of Disaster Response team.

-- All practice team members, including the physician and APP have been trained and educated on the Disaster Preparedness Plan. - Practice unit can show policies and procedures around a disaster plan.
+PCMH Validation Notes for Site Visits Practice unit has a written Disaster Preparedness Plan Practice unit can show roles of team members and roles of Disaster Response team All practice team members, including the physician and APP have been trained and educated on the Disaster Preparedness Plan Practice unit can show policies and procedures around a disaster plan